Iris henryi: Taxonomy

-It was first published by Baker in 'Handbook of the Irideae' in Aug–Nov 1892.
+It was first published by Baker in Handbook of the Irideae in August–November 1892.

-It was later published by Liu Yin in 'Chinese Magazine of Botany' 3(2):591 in 1936.
-It was also published as 'Iris gracilipes' by Renato Pampanini (Pamp). in Nuov.
+It was later published by Liu Yin in Chinese Magazine of Botany 3(2):591 in 1936.
+It was also published as Iris gracilipes by Renato Pampanini (Pamp). in Nuov.
 Gion.
 Bot.
-Ital. in 1915.
-(Now classed as a synonym of Iris henryi) Then in the 'Journal of the Royal Horticultural Society'.
-42: 1, 78. in October 1916.
+Ital. in 1915 (now classed as a synonym of Iris henryi), Then in the Journal of the Royal Horticultural Society 42: 1, 78 in October 1916.

 It was named after an Irish plantsman and sinologist Augustine Henry.

 Distribution and habitat

 Iris henryi is native to China.

 Range

 In China, it is found within the Chinese provinces, of Anhui, Gansu, Hubei, Hunan and Sichuan.

-It is also found in the thick grasses on the hillsides of Kiai Chow, and near the middle Yangtze near Ichang.
+It is also found in the thick grasses on the hillsides of Kiai Chow, and near the middle Yangtze near Yichang.

 Cultivation

 It is best cultivated in a greenhouse, but it is susceptible to mould if too dry or wet in winter, and it is also prone to desiccation during the spring or summer.